Hurricane Jerry (1989)

 Hurricane Jerry caused minor damage in Texas and flash flooding in Kentucky and Virginia in October 1989.
 The fourteenth tropical cyclone, tenth named storm, and seventh hurricane of the season, Jerry developed from a tropical wave in the Bay of Campeche on October 12.
 Initially a tropical depression, the system moved north-northwestward across the Gulf of Mexico and strengthened into Tropical Storm Jerry early on the following day.
 Jerry continuously deepened until October 14 and then maintained intensity while curving northeastward and briefly decelerating.
 Later that day, the storm re-curved north-northwestward.
 Jerry began to intensify on October 15 and soon became a Category 1 hurricane on the Saffir–Simpson hurricane wind scale.
 Early on October 16, Jerry made landfall on Galveston Island, Texas with winds of 85 mph.
 Less than six hours later, Jerry weakened to a tropical storm and then a tropical depression shortly thereafter.
 Late on October 16, Jerry was absorbed by a frontal system while situated over southwestern Arkansas.

 Storm surge and rough surf along the coast of Texas destroyed a 20 mi section of Texas State Highway 87, which was never repaired.
 Due to strong winds, about 52,000 homes and businesses were left without electricity, most of them in the Galveston area.
 Many homes, businesses, and buildings were inflicted damage because of strong winds and three tornadoes spawned by the storm.
 Despite the issuance of a hurricane warning just eight hours prior to landfall, Jerry caused only three fatalities in Texas, possibly due to the storm's small size; a car fell over the Galveston Seawall, killing its three occupants.
 Minor wind and coastal flood damage was reported in Louisiana.
 Jerry and its remnants brought flash flooding to portions of the Upland South, particularly in the states of Kentucky, Virginia, and West Virginia.
 In eastern Kentucky, hundreds of homes were flooded and many bridges, culverts, and roads were washed out; this left hundreds of residents stranded.
 Damage in Kentucky reached at least $5 million.
 Similar impact occurred in Virginia; with $3.4 million (1989 USD) in damage in Buchanan County.
 In West Virginia, overflowing rivers in the western portions of the state forced hundreds to evacuate.
-Throughout the United States, Jerry resulted in about $70 million in damage.
+Throughout the United States, Jerry resulted in about $70 million in damage (1989 USD, $181 million 2026 USD).